shivanibhat14/DataAnalysisUsingPigHiveandMapReduced/README.md

 After the data is loaded to HDFS, a table is first created with CREATE command after which queries provided are run to retrieve the posts and users.
 SELECT hive queries are used here.

-The tasks mentioned above were run on GCP console by creating a daatproc or cluster with a master node and reducer nodes. asia-east region was used to create the cluster as it was closer to India
+The tasks mentioned above were run on GCP console by creating a dataproc or cluster with a master node and reducer nodes. asia-east region was used to create the cluster as it was closer to India

 Reference: